-REITs include a wide range of properties which include, but are not limited to, shopping malls, hotels, manufacturing facilities and student housing on major college campuses.
+REITs include a wide range of properties which include, but are not limited to, shopping malls, hotels, manufacturing facilities, and student housing on major college campuses.
 They typically hire the best management teams.
 The team’s job is to manage the properties to maximize rental income and profits.
 Equity REITs are not taxed at the corporate level.

 Property Management Without Headaches

 REITs allow the average investor to own commercial real estate.
 The investor also enjoys the benefits of having experienced property managers work to make money for them without the headaches of average landlords.
-A carefully selected management team handles marketing, rent collection, tenant management and facilities maintenance.
+A carefully selected management team handles marketing, rent collection, tenant management, and facilities maintenance.
 All REIT investors must do is collect their dividends.

 Returns Through Dividends

 With equity stocks, management decides whether to pay dividends or reinvest profits back into the company.
 REITs, on the other hand, disburse 90 percent or more of the profits to investors.
 Investors can then decide what to do with their dividends.
 If investors choose to reinvest, they simply purchase more shares.
 If they'd rather use their dividends for a vacation, they can do that also.
-Dividends are normally steady; REITs provide an opportunity increased dividends as rents increase.
+Dividends are normally steady; REITs provide an opportunity for increased dividends as rents increase.
 Appreciation can also be realized through the increased value of the properties in the trust.

 Returns Through Appreciation